noahnu/Autonomous-Room-Mapping-Bot/README.md

 ## Challenges

-- Movement detection is based on "advancing" the cell's position based on a timer ellapse.
-We thus assume that the robot moves at a constant speed.
+- Movement detection is based on the assumption that while in STATE_MOVE, the car drives at a constant speed with no change in direction.
+Since the car is attached to the Lego Controller's sensor board, the slightest tension in the 3 wires can cause the robot's position to be out of sync.
+Since rotation is based on the same principle, each rotation may cause the position to gradually become out of sync.